mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ## State Space

-The state space will consist of the robot's current position and the target's position.
+The environment's state space will consist of the robot's current position and the target's position.
 The state space will be defined as:

 $$
 x_t = \begin{bmatrix}